bramble-lang/bramble-lang/design/rfc/rfc248-raw-pointers-draft.md

 smarter reference types might be implicitly injected by the compiler, for raw pointers they must all be explicitly written.

-Ultimately, the goal is to wrap all uses of raw pointers within an `unsafe` expression block, which will allow the compiler to check for unintentional use of raw pointers.
+This document lays out the language features for supporting raw pointers themselves.
+After this feature is implemented, then the next step is to implement something like `unsafe` blocks in C# and Rust to further push raw pointers to something that a user must "buy into" and to make them obvious to a reader.

 ## Requirements
 1. Immutability must be respected as far as it can possibly be guaranteed.
 It is impossible to guarantee it is respected on the other side of an FFI but within Stet, if a variable is aquired as immutable then it is a compiler error for Stet to ever allow it to be mutated.
-2. A pointer can only ever be given an address from a declared variable.
-For example, you cannot set the address to a literal (e.g. `let ptr = 0xDEADBEEF` is illegal).
-I think this may be unavoidable, but should be covered instead by casting which is a feature I need to add in the future.
-3. Addresses can only be taken from a variable.
-4. Immutability is assumed.
-5. A mutable variable can be referenced as immutable or mutable.
-6. A mutable variable can only be referenced as immutable.
-7. A variable of type raw pointer can be set to `null` that is the only literal assignment allowed.
+2. A raw pointer can be assigned either the address of a declared variable or the `null` value.
+It cannot be assigned an arbitrary integer.
-8. `null` is a keyword that can be assigned to or compared with _all_ ref types.
+3. `null` is a keyword that can be assigned to or compared with _all_ ref types.
-9. It is possible to get the address of any variable, no matter it's type.
+4. It is possible to get the address of any variable, no matter it's type.
-10. Function pointers are not covered in this document
+5. Function pointers are not covered in this document
-11. The design should discourage their use to only when necessary.
+6. The design should discourage their use to only when necessary.
-12. Raw pointers can be used on uninitialized memory.
+7. Raw pointers can be used on uninitialized memory.
+(Currently, Stet does not allow for uninitialized variables but that will come in the future.)
-13. When copied the address will be copied to the new location.
-This applies for pointer fields in structures.
+8. When a raw pointer is copied it's value will be copied and there will now be at least two extant raw pointers to a location in memory.
-14. You can get the address of a field in a structure.
+9. You can get the address of a field in a structure.
-15. with Raw pointers, you can have internal references: that is a field in a struct is a pointer to another field in the same struct.
+10. with Raw pointers, you can have internal references: that is a field in a struct is a pointer to another field in the same struct.
-16. Comparisons compare addresses
+11. Comparisons compare addresses.
+Raw pointers are equal if and only if they point to the same location in memory or they are both `null`.
+12. There is a way to compute offsets from a raw pointer.
-17. A function that returns the size of any type.
+13. There is a function for getting the size of a type.
+This is needed for custom memory allocation, computing offsets, etc.
-18. Be able to perform safe arithmetic on the pointer: for low level operations (e.g. implementation of vectors or dynamic buffers) will need to be able to offset from the base pointer.
+14. Comparison operators work on raw pointers. (`<, >, <=, >=, ==, !=`)

 ## Design
 ### Syntax